polytechnice-si/3A-GL-DiceGame/README.md

 ### Creating a mock

 The role of a _mock_ is to overload the behavior of an object, in a controllable way.
-As a consequence, instead of manually creating a class extending `Random`, we create a _mocked_ random, and overload its behavior when the `nextInt(int): int` method is called, according to our needs.
+As a consequence, instead of manually creating a class extending `Random`, we create a _mocked_ random instance, and overload its behavior when the `nextInt(int): int` method is called, according to our needs.

 ```java
 // ...